 From the moment she declared her majors, Emily started developing relationships with her faculty, and she credits those close relationships for paving the way for her future career, including her current internship with Duke University Press.

-“My English faculty adviser, Dr. Grathwohl, has been a constant source of guidance, helping me decide how to structure my class schedule, looking over resumes and cover letters, and encouraging me to seek out internships, which directly led to my current position.”
+“My English faculty advisor, Dr. Grathwohl, has been a constant source of guidance, helping me decide how to structure my class schedule, looking over resumes and cover letters, and encouraging me to seek out internships, which directly led to my current position.”

 As a result of her academic achievements and her commitment to excellence, Emily finds herself interviewing for a number of full-time positions, including an editorial assistant job with Carolina Academic Press and a staff writer position at UNC-Greensboro.
 She has also been offered a contract position with Duke University Press.